Anchor Barn Door Hardware

 The average cost per hour for professional installation is $50 to $100 per hour.
 You can expect the installation to take between 1-3 hours for an uncomplicated job.

-Installing the door yourself is possible, especially if the door you are installing is made from a lighter material, and the tracks you are installing are simple.
+You can install the door yourself.
+This is easier if the door is made of a lighter material.
+It also helps if the tracks are simple.
 This can save you money and give you a sense of satisfaction.

-However, if you are installing a heavy metal door, using bypass tracks or installing the door in a small space, you may need professional help.
+If you are installing a heavy metal door, you might need professional help.
+This is especially true if you are using bypass tracks or working in a small space.
 They will ensure the door is installed safely, and ensure that damage is done to your home during the installation process.

 Additional Costs

-- Finishing (staining, painting): Depending on the materials you choose, there may be some additional costs when it comes to finishings.
+• Finishing (staining, painting): Depending on the materials you choose, there may be additional costs when it comes to finishings.
 If you have a wooden door, you will likely need to stain the wood, for example.
 Adding details with paint may also be necessary to achieve the right aesthetic.

-- Electrical work (for lighting above the door): If you are looking to achieve the perfect aesthetic in your home, you can consider lighting above the door, to bring attention to the space, and create an ideal flow between rooms.
+• Electrical work (for lighting above the door): You can consider lighting above the door.
+This will bring attention to the space, and create an ideal flow between rooms.
 However, this will add some costs in electrical work.

-- Modifications to existing walls or structures: At times, installing barn doors will require some modifications to the infrastructure surrounding the door.
+• Modifications to existing walls or structures: Sometimes installing barn doors will require modifications to the infrastructure surrounding the door.
 For example, heavy metal or wooden doors often require some reinforcements, if they are being attached to the ceiling.
 This will require professional help, and add some additional costs.

-- Permits (if required): Although uncommon for barn door installation, there are a few instances where a building permit may be required, such as if you are installing a barn door in a historic or commercial building.
+• Permits (if needed): It is rare, but sometimes a building permit is required to install a barn door.
+For example, if you are installing a barn door in a historic or commercial building.

 Saving Money on Barn Door Installation

-Installing a barn door can be a pricey endeavor, luckily there are some ways you can save money on installation, leaving you with some extra cash for other renovations.
+Installing a sliding barn door can be expensive.
+However, there are ways to save money on installation.
+This can leave you with extra cash for other renovations.

-- Choosing affordable materials and hardware: When it comes to style, it doesn't always need to be compromised by cheaper materials.
+• Choosing affordable materials and hardware: You don't have to sacrifice style when using cheaper materials.
 Materials like pine, MDF, aluminum and vinyl can make for stylish, cost friendly doors.
 Additionally, choosing hardware that will not break the bank is a great way to save some cash.

-- Considering pre-made kits: When buying a barn door, there are often pre-made kits which help you save money, and make the buying process a lot easier.
+• Considering pre-made kits: When buying a barn door, you can often find pre-made kits.
+These help you save money and make the buying process a lot easier.
 These come with the door, and necessary hardware for installation.
 Another benefit is that they are often designed to be easy to install, and allow you to do it yourself.

-- Comparing quotes from multiple contractors: If you are not comfortable doing your own installation, or the barn door you are looking at installing requires more skilled work, you will likely need to hire a professional.
+• Comparing quotes from different contractors: If you are not comfortable with installation, you may need to hire a professional.
+This is especially true if the barn door needs more skilled work.
 Asking a few contractors for quotes will help you choose the most cost effective way of installing your barn door.

 Conclusion

 However, barn doors are not often cheap, and are a real investment into the appeal of your home.
-If you are looking at buying a barn door for your home, it is important to know what to expect when it comes to installation costs.
+If you want to buy a barn door for your home, it is important to know about installation costs.

 One of the main things you should note is that installation costs vary hugely.
 There are numerous budget friendly options when it comes to materials, hardware and self installation.
 However, if you are ready to spend some more money, there are small investments you can make to achieve your dream aesthetic.